haf/Http.fs/README.md

   * if the response character encoding is specified as 'utf16', uses 'utf-16' instead
   * cookies are not kept during an automatic redirect
   * when there is no body, reading it as bytes gives an empty array
+  * getResponseStream can access the response stream by passing a function
+  * Closing the response stream retrieved from getResponseStream does not cause an exception
+  * Trying to access the response stream after getResponseStream causes an ArgumentException

 ## Why on earth would you make such a thing? ##